Call Centers

 Indeed, there is no shortage of data highlighting the potential this technology has for the economy.
 IDC recently noted that nearly 15 billion IoT-connected devices will be sold this year.

 So demand is there, as is supply.
-There is one piece that may or may not be missing, depending on whom you ask: the back end capacity to handle the information these devices will generate.
+However, one piece may or may not be missing, depending on whom you ask: the back-end capacity to handle the information these devices will generate.
 Specifically, can today’s contact centers handle the influx of information that these devices will emit?

 SMS in Use

-In many ways the IoT is here, co-existing happily with consumers, albeit in simple form.
+In many ways, the IoT is here, co-existing happily with consumers, albeit in a simple form.

-One real-world example is the use of emergency keys on phones, according to Bernard Gutnick, senior director of Avaya Engagement Evangelist Team.
-“Once the key is pressed, if a code is not entered within two minutes, it will automatically connect to dispatch and begin capturing video in real time,” he told CRM Buyer.
+According to Bernard Gutnick, senior director of the Avaya Engagement Evangelist Team, one real-world example is the use of emergency keys on phones.
+“Once the key is pressed, if a code is not entered within two minutes, it will automatically connect to dispatch and begin capturing video in real-time,” he told CRM Buyer.

-“As these applications and use cases proliferate, the IoT will let the customer decide what form of communication will be best for them based on current circumstance,” he continued.
-“SMS is a likely candidate, since most contact centers, if not all, have SMS capabilities.
-SMS as a personal communication form is immensely popular.
+“As these applications and use cases proliferate, the IoT will let the customer decide what form of communication will be best for them based on current circumstances,” he continued.
+“SMS is a likely candidate since most contact centers, if not all, have SMS capabilities.
+SMS, as a personal communication form, is immensely popular.

 “The call centers would then use the same business rules that apply to phone calls to prioritize and intelligently route IoT requests to the appropriate representative,” he said.